tvdsluijs/py-url-shortner/README.md

 # Python URL Shortner

 I was wondered in how much time I could build a URL shortner.
-Long long long long long ago I build a [URL shortner in PHP](https://github.com/tvdsluijs/snurl.eu] it was a massive hit but the servers died on it because of the high traffic and I just could not affort faster servers and more bandwidth.
+Long long long long long ago I build a [URL shortner in PHP](https://github.com/tvdsluijs/snurl.eu).

+It was a massive hit but the servers died on it because of the high traffic and I just could not affort faster servers and more bandwidth.

 I think it took me a week or 2 to build the PHP version of the URL shortner.
 I'm all into Python the last few years and I wanted to see how long it would take me to build a version in Python.
 Just the most raw version of it.
 No bling bling webpage, just a simpel working version.